sybrew/the-seo-framework/readme.txt

 	* When settings are reset, the notification won't show up again when refreshing the page.
 	* The sitemap schemas are now more clearly defined for Search Engines and validators.
 	* The description example field now better reflects the actual output.
+	* The admin JS file is now much smaller (~30%) and includes several performance optimizations.
 * **Updated:**
 	/
 	* TODO Translation POT file.